 Before you let this idea scare you, let's take a look at a few excellent ways to practice speaking:

 Overall, the key is to practice Japanese as much as possible with as many people as possible.
 This will help you to adapt to a variety of different dialects, accents, and speaking styles.
-It not only will make it easier to understand different people, but also to communicate with them in a variety of different situations.
+Not only will this make it easier to understand others, but also to communicate in a variety of different situations.

 Our final tip is another interesting conversation hack: recordings.
-By using your phone or a recording device (or even a camera for you adventurous types) you give yourself the valuable opportunity to review your Japanese conversations and learn ways to improve.
+By using your phone or another recording device you give yourself the valuable opportunity to review your Japanese conversations and learn ways to improve.
 There's a few ways you can use these recordings: